 - Attend your naturalization ceremony and take the Oath of Allegiance to the United States.

 Contact a Baltimore County, Maryland Citizenship Lawyer

-Contact Sheri Hoidra Law Office, LLC today to schedule your free consultation with our legal team.
+Contact Sheri Hoidra Law Office, LLC today to schedule your consultation with our legal team.
 We can assess your situation, determine whether you should qualify, and guide you through every step of the process ahead.
 Our compassionate attorneys are on your side.